mbakgun/mbakgun/README.md

 - ✨ Contributing to [Trendyol](https://github.com/Trendyol);
 - :fire: Interested in Android development;
 - :calendar: Looking for contributing to Kotlin based open source projects.
-Especially interested in [Kotlin Coroutines, Jetpack Compose]
+Especially interested in [Kotlin Multiplatform, Jetpack Compose]

 #### Bio

 - 🏢 I'm currently working at **Trendyol GmbH**
-- ⚙️ I use daily: `.kt`, `.js`, `.sh` and `.ino`
+- ⚙️ I use daily: `.kt`, `.js`, `.sh` and `.kts`
 - 🌍 I'm mostly active within the **Kotlin Community**
 - 🌱 Learning all about **Android**, also caring security of mobile apps.
 - 💬 Ping me about **Android**, **Kotlin**, **tinyML**, **Node.js**, **Quarkus** , **Esp 32** and **3D Print & Design**.